awwx/meteor-wiki/Getting-Started-with-Auth.md

 ## Introduction

-We now have the first chunk of our authentication implemented on the `auth` branch in GitHub (https://github.com/meteor/meteor/tree/auth).
+We now have the first chunk of our authentication implemented on the `devel` branch in GitHub (https://github.com/meteor/meteor/tree/devel).

 Here are the high-level changes: